mahmoudparsian/data-warehousing/resources/star_schema/what_is_a_star_schema_introduction.md

   A data cube enables data to be modeled and viewed in multiple dimensions.
 It is defined by dimensions and facts.

+## Types of Tables in Star Schema

+The star schema consists of two types of tables:

+#### Facts Tables

+* **Facts**: Metrics of a business process.
+These are generally numeric and additive (e.g. amount of an invoice or the number of invoices), or quantitative.
+The fact table also contain keys pointing to relevant dimension tables.
+There is just one fact table at the center of the star schema.

+#### Dimensions Tables

+* **Dimensions**: The where, when, what, etc. (e.g. date/time, locations, goods sold).
+These typically contain qualitative information.
+There are multiple dimension tables in the schema, all of which are related to the fact table.

+## Sample Multi-Dimensional Models

 ![](./multi-dimensional-data-model.png)

 ![](./data-cube.webp)